stavrakas13/TollAnalysisWebApp/README.md

 **Toll Passages Management and Analysis WebApp**

-This web application was developed as part of the Software Engineering course at ECE NTUA by Stavros, Dimitris Thivaios, Dimitris Liakis, and Vassilis Anastasiadis.
+This web application was developed as part of the Software Engineering course at ECE NTUA by me, Dimitris Thivaios, Dimitris Liakis, and Vassilis Anastasiadis.
 **Features**

     Map of Greece with all Toll Stations (using Leaflet.js)